puppeteer/puppeteer/docs/api.md

 const browser = await puppeteer.launch({executablePath: revisionInfo.executablePath})
 ```

-> **NOTE** Downloader class is not designed to work concurrently with other instances of Downloader class.
+> **NOTE** BrowserFetcher is not designed to work concurrently with other
+> instances of BrowserFetcher that share the same downloads directory.

 #### browserFetcher.canDownload(revision)
 - `revision` <[string]> a revision to check availability.